 Back in Switzerland, they desired to share their passion with the public.
 For this reason, they set up the Foundation Burkhardt-Felder Arts and Culture in Môtiers, Val-de-Travers in the Canton of Neuchâtel.

 They take the visitor on an impressive journey through times and continents, art and technology, tradition and modernity.

 The Museum of Australian Aboriginal art “La grange” is part of the historic building complex of the Château d’Ivernois in Môtiers which dates back to the early 18th century.
 It reveals the richness, the diversity and the extraordinary vitality of the contemporary art of the Australian Aborigines.

 The former agricultural building, built in 1721, was extensively converted into a museum from 2003 until 2006.
 Since its inauguration in 2008, this fine exhibition space offers an ideal setting for the beauty of Aboriginal art.
 The authentic, unchanged wooden structure from the 18th century enhances this unique ambience.

 The Motorcar Museum “Le manège” is situated in the park of the Château d’Ivernois and houses the car collection of the Foundation Burkhardt-Felder Arts and Culture.
 It consists predominantly of rare models in concert with the collectors’ passion for motorcar aesthetics and refined mechanics.

-The former riding hall, built in 1856, was entirely renovated during the years of 2003 to 2006.
+The former riding hall, built in 1856, was entirely and respectfully renovated during the years of 2003 to 2006.
 The interior of the building was transformed to meet the functional requirements of a modern showroom.